Divine Pet Care Tips

 - Provide proper and adequate shelter and bedding and reduce or eliminate exposure to harmful cleaning and disinfecting products and other potential environmental pollutants (consider investing in pet-friendly/eco-friendly products).

 - Monitor food and water intake and elimination.

 - Hire in-home pet care providers with professional veterinary experience like Divine Pet Care to care for your pet while you are at work or on vacation.

 - Set aside savings for medical expenses and invest in pet medical insurance.

-It's no secret that pet care can be expensive; nevertheless, taking our pets' health for granted will inevitably proove to be even more expensive.
-As pet parents, we need to educate ourselves about our pets' natural aging process; the signs and symptoms commonly associated with diseases specific to our pets' species, breed, and gender; and follow the forementioned measures in an attempt to prevent and detect these diseases early.
+It's no secret that pet care can be expensive; nevertheless, taking our pets' health for granted will inevitably prove to be even more expensive.
+As pet parents, we need to educate ourselves about our pets' natural aging process; the signs and symptoms commonly associated with diseases specific to our pets' species, breed, and gender; and follow the aforementioned measures in an attempt to prevent and detect these diseases early.
 In doing so, we will discover that longevity is feasible for our pets amid prevention and early detection.

 In loving memory of my Baby Zoe.